A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Simulations of the PNP-FBV system

-where $c_\pm$ and $z_\pm$ are the concentration and charge number of the positive/negative ion, $\phi$ is the potential and $\epsilon$ is the ratio of the Debye screening length to the interelectrode width $L$.
-The PNP equations are combined with generalized Frumkin-Butler-Volmer (FBV) boundary conditions\footnote{written here, for example, for a reaction involving one ionic species and one electron} on each species which describe charge transfer reactions at electrodes.
-We choose $z_+=-z_-=1$ with two no-flux boundary conditions and two FBV boundary conditions for equation \eqref{concentration_nondim} :

-where $k_{c,a}$, $k_{c,c}$, $j_{r,a}$, and $j_{r,c}$ are reaction rate parameters; the second part of the subscripts $a$ and $c$ refer to the anode and cathode, respectively .
-Equations \eqref{bv_nondim_L}--\eqref{bv_nondim_R} model the electrodeposition reaction $ \ce{C^+ + e^- <=> M }$ where M represents the electrode material.
-There is a compact layer of charge, called the Stern layer, that occurs in the electrolyte next to an electrode surface \cite{Bazant2013ACR, Soestbergen2012}.
-In equations \eqref{bv_nondim_L}--\eqref{bv_nondim_R}, $\Delta \phi_\text{left}$ and $\Delta \phi_\text{right}$ refer to the potential differences across the Stern layers that occur at the anode and cathode respectively.
-Specifically,

-where the potential at the anode has been set to zero and $v(t)$ denotes the potential at the cathode.
-In addition, the Poisson equation \eqref{poisson_nondim} uses a mixed (or Robin) boundary condition \cite{Bazant2005, Chu2005, Biesheuvel2009},

-where $\delta$ is the ratio of the compact layer thickness to $L$.
-Finally, there is an ODE which ensures conservation of electrical current at the electrode \cite{Moya1995, Soestbergen2010},

-where $j_\text{ext}(t)$ is the current through the device.
-We refer to the PNP equations with the generalized Frumkin-Butler-Volmer boundary conditions as the PNP-FBV systsem.

-The device is operated in two regimes --- either the current or the voltage at the cathode is externally controlled.
-If the voltage at the cathode, $v(t)$, is externally controlled then the the PNP-FBV system \eqref{concentration_nondim}--\eqref{poisson_nondim} with boundary conditions \eqref{no_flux_BCs}--\eqref{bv_nondim_R} and \eqref{Delta_phi_is}--\eqref{phi_bc_nondim_R} are numerically solved, determining $c_\pm$ and $\phi$.
-The current is found {a postiori} using equation \eqref{current_conservation_nondim}.
-If the current, $j_\text{ext}(t)$, is externally controlled then equation \eqref{current_conservation_nondim} is part of the PNP-FBV system and the ODE is numerically solved along with the PDEs, determining $c_\pm$, $\phi$, and $\phi_x(1,t)$ simultaneously.
-The voltage $v(t)$ is then found {a postiori}.

-The companion article \cite{YPD_Part1} presents the numerical scheme in full: spatial discretization, boundary conditions, splitting scheme, and error control.
-For reasons discussed at the end of Section \ref{linear_stability}, unless noted otherwise, the simulations presented in the rest of this section and in Section \ref{linear_stability} did not use Richardson extrapolation in the VSSBDF2 adaptive time-stepper.
-Specifically, $u^{n+1}$ was defined using \eqref{no_RE}.

-Figure \ref{Full_Model_tmax_effect} considers an initial value problem for the PNP-FBV system \eqref{concentration_nondim}--\eqref{phi_bc_nondim_R} with constant imposed voltage.
+Figure \ref{Full_Model_tmax_effect} presents a simulation of an initial value problem for the PNP-FBV system \eqref{concentration_nondim}--\eqref{phi_bc_nondim_R} with constant imposed voltage.
 The initial data is fixed, as are all the other physical parameters.
 Solutions are computed using the VSSBDF2 adaptive time-stepper.